Jam Sutton

 James Sutton (born 1986 in United Kingdom), known as Jam Sutton, is an English visual artist.

 Career

-Sutton's clients include will.i.am, Natalia Kills, Steve Aoki, Keri Hilson, Space Cowboy, Master Shortie, Ministry of Sound, The Fratellis, Pharrell Williams's band N*E*R*D and labels Cherrytree Records (Interscope/Universal), Sony Music.
+Sutton's clients include will.i.am, Natalia Kills, Steve Aoki, Keri Hilson, Space Cowboy, Nadia Oh, Azealia Banks, Master Shortie, Ministry of Sound, The Fratellis, Pharrell Williams's band N*E*R*D and labels Cherrytree Records (Interscope/Universal), Sony Music.

 Jam's work has been published and displayed throughout the world in exhibitions, magazines, album artwork, television broadcasts and blogs (Hypebeast / Kanye West / Flylyf / Grafik Mag).
 He has also taken part in shows in the UK, Italy and Spain.

 This Is Not Clothing

 Jam Sutton is the founder and main designer for a line of clothing ranging from surrealism to pop art.
 WUW magazine said: "James has worked on a streetwear clothing line which is already creating a buzz behind the scenes".